 - Ingredients: Orzo, feta cheese, cherry tomatoes, olives, cucumbers, red onion, lemon vinaigrette.

-Directions: Begin by cooking the orzo according to the package instructions until al dente.
-Drain and cool.
-In a large bowl, combine the cooled orzo, crumbled feta, halved cherry tomatoes, diced cucumbers, sliced red onion, and olives.
-Drizzle with lemon vinaigrette and toss gently to combine.
-Season to taste with salt and pepper.
+Directions: Cook orzo till al dente, then drain and let it cool.
+In a big bowl, mix cooled orzo with crumbled feta, halved cherry tomatoes, sliced cucumber, red onion and olives.
+Drizzle with lemon vinaigrette and toss gently.
+Season with salt and pepper.

 Mediterranean Orzo Salad